sst/guide/_chapters/add-support-for-es6-es7-javascript.md

 }
 ```

 This is the configuration Webpack will use to package our app.
 The main part of this config is the `entry` attribute that we are automatically generating by looking for the relevant files in our project root.
+If you are wondering how we would handle files that are not in the project root, we touch on this at the [end of our guide]({% link _chapters/serverless-es7-service.md %}).

 <img class="code-marker" src="{{ site.url }}/assets/s.png" />Create a file called `.babelrc` in the root with the following.
 We are using the same Babel preset (**react-app**) as the one we are going to use in the frontend.